Automathaus/server/README.md

-# README
+# Automathaus Server

 ## About

-This is the official Wails Svelte-TS template.
+Server for the Automathaus domotic system.

 ## Live Development